 Do you have a Business Plan

 Once you have identified the problem you are solving and assessed the potential customer base and the market, it is time to detail out various aspects of how you will run the business.
 A business plan is a formal description of your business and defines the road-map for running it.
+This type of plan is the perfect opportunity to set out a firm path for your business, and it is the time when you can make some important decisions, like whether you want to create a free LLC, with the help of places like Inc Authority (https://www.incauthority.com/why-is-it-free) further down the line.
+By setting up a business plan, you can weigh up the pros and cons of each decision.
 Out of many startup founders I have spoken to in the past, very few had an understanding of the business plan.
 A business plan covers the operational and financial aspects of the business.

 There are various formats available for creating the business plan depending upon how detailed you want the plan to be.
 But before jumping to the business plan, it is better to get various aspects of the business clarified in your own mind.
 One of the tools that helps you visually elaborate your business idea is the good old Business Model Canvas.
 The nine elements of the BMC channel your thinking to cover important aspects of the business.
 The BMC should be used in the initial period of the business.
 By defining the nine elements, the very foundation of the business is defined.
 Once the BMC is done, it is time to elaborate them in the business plan along with the expected milestones.